nSomnius/Scanduino-by-ReallySmall/README.md

 actual resting state.
 Second, setting the upper and lower limits at approx. 20 points on either side of the resting value will make the joystick behave better.

-The Variale sketch is meant to be used to establish settings to use in the main sketch.
+The Variable sketch is meant to be used to establish settings to use in the main sketch.
 You can use it to find the best values for each film size you plan to 'scan' and input those figures into the Main sketch, whereupon you will find those settings simplified in the form of selectable presets.